huangli712/ACFlow/docs/src/man/param.md

 *Comment:*

 > This parameter is mandatory.
+Note that the "mean" method is suitable for the condensed matter cases (broad and smooth peaks), while the "best" method is useful for the molecule cases (sharp peaks).

 ### nfine